a-mhamdi/ros2/Labs/How-To.typ

 #reminder

 You can leverage those features using the app's intuitive interface and the provided template at the url #highlight[#link("https://typst.app/universe/package/ailab-isetbz")[https://typst.app/universe/package/ailab-isetbz]], as shown in @fig:typstapp.
-No installation is required, however, you may need to sign up in order to use the online editor.
+No installation is required; however, you may need to sign up to use the online editor.
 Keep an eye on your project size.
 Do not exceed $200$MB.
-A fully fledged documentation on the usage of Typst is available at #highlight[#link("typst.app/docs/")[typst.app/docs]].
+A fully fledged documentation on the usage of Typst is available at #highlight[#link("https://typst.app/docs/")[https://typst.app/docs/]].

 #figure(
 	image("Images/ailab-isetbz.png", width: 100%),